bonheur832/intelligent_traffic_analytics/README.md

-# 🚦 Real-Time Traffic Monitoring with YOLOv5 and Tkinter
+# 🚦 INTELLIGENT TRAFFIC ANALYSIS SYSTEM WITH YOLOv5

 A desktop-based real-time traffic monitoring application that uses **YOLOv5s** for efficient vehicle detection.
 Built using **Tkinter**, **OpenCV**, and **Ultralytics YOLO**, this tool is lightweight and optimized for machines with limited resources.